 Dr Helen O'Connell

-Helen O'Connell's research interests lie in the fields of Irish literature and culture.
+Helen O'Connell's research interests are Irish literature and culture.
 She is particularly interested in dietary discourse and the significance of commodities such as tea in Ireland from the late 1700s through to the Irish Revival.
 She is currently working on an AHRC-funded project, Tea in Ireland, 1789-1845.

 - (2006).
 Ireland and the Fiction of Improvement.
 Oxford University Press.